KolaczykResearch/SGD4CLSNA/README.md

 Each step is unified under an SGD approach and utilizes a unified `nn.module` class from the PyTorch autodifferentiation library, defined in `utils.py` and `congress_utils.py`.

+**Note:** The current implementation is specifically designed for a 2-party system.

 ## Reporting Bugs

 To report bugs encountered while running the code, please contact Hancong Pan at hcpan@bu.edu.